Skiers Guide to Different Types of Snow (& What They Look Like 🌨 )

 This happens when a light snow dusting drops fresh snow onto crusty or concrete snow.
 You might mistake it for powder, but you'll quickly feel the hard bottom.

-⛷Technique: Be aware; you might still break through the crust.
+Be aware; that you might still break through the crust.

 Just like dusting sugar on a sponge.
 This means a light snowfall that has left a very small amount of fresh snow that won't last long before being blown away.

-⛷Technique: Pretend your riding through a cake shop.
+Pretend you are riding through a cake shop.

-The term for any ski run that has been prepared by the resorts snowplow.
-Conditions vary wildly from 'cord' to fresh snow canon powder.
+The term for any ski run that has been prepared by the resort's snowplow.
+Conditions vary wildly from 'cord' to fresh snow cannon powder.

-Compacted snow crystals that form a hard solid surface.
+Compacted snow crystals form a hard solid surface.
 More challenging to ski on but not as bad as concrete.
-With this type of surface, you'll benefit from sharper edges and a more solid skiers stance.
+With this type of surface, you'll benefit from sharper edges and a more solid skier's stance.

 Read my free guide: How to Ski Safely on Ice and Hard Packed Snow.